simpleappsin/MonstaDraculCodeEditor/README.md

   * With the next version, there will be built-in codes for beginners to look at and learn from.
 These pre-installed codes are also going to be able to be used by others to save time.
 * Development support.
   * The Code Editor will be supported and updated doesn't matter how many people is using it.
 The access will be available to any version on my website. ([monstastudios.com](https://monstastudios.com/))

+# Why Monsta Dracul Code Editor?
+<p>Once you start using Monsta Dracul Code Editor you will see that you are saving from time and most of your day stays to you.
+Once you decide to learn CSharp programming language and use Dracul Code Editor you will see that this code editor has something that other editors doesn't have <b>The Knowledge</b>.
+Learning a programming language is hard and if you are just beginner it is even more harder.
+With that project I am aiming to help you learning and trying to show what this language is capable of.</p>